002A/ixora.io/projects/colorblindness/colorblindness-tutorial.rst

   }

 The above two lines of code are all that is necessary to simulate color blindness.
-Add those two lines to any sketch and you will simulate Protanopia.
+Add those two lines to any ``setup`` method and you will simulate Protanopia.
 The only hard part is remembering how to correctly spell `Protanopia`.

+Note that when you start the sketch there will be a lag of a second or two while the library pre-calculates the color transformations.
+This is necessary for performance reasons.

 To complete the tutorial, add any draw method.
 Here's a simple ``draw`` method that draws random colored squares.